 Notable amongst the family name during their early history was Murdoch Nisbet (d.
-1559) of Ayrshire, a notary public in the diocese of Glasgow, best known for his Scots translations of the Bible; Philip Nesbit, of that Ilk was knighted in March 1605 by the Earl of Dunfermline, Lord Chancellor of...
-Another 55 words (4 lines of text) are included under the topic Early Naisbay Notables in all our PDF Extended History products and printed products wherever possible.
+1559) of Ayrshire, a notary public in the diocese of Glasgow, best known for his Scots translations of the Bible; Philip Nesbit, of that Ilk was knighted in March 1605 by the Earl of Dunfermline, Lord Chancellor of Scotland, he...

 Migration of the Naisbay family to Ireland

 Some of the Naisbay family moved to Ireland, but this topic is not covered in this excerpt.

 Another 92 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Naisbay family